Pan American Petroleum and Transport Company: Origins

 Edward L. Doheny was a prospector who became wealthy in the 1880s from silver mines in the Black Range of New Mexico.

 In 1892 he moved with his family to Los Angeles, where he sank a mine and found oil at the corner of Patton Street and West State Street.
 This began an oil boom in Los Angeles.
 Doheny overextended himself and his company went bankrupt in August 1896.

 The setback was temporary, and a long-term contract with the Atchison, Topeka and Santa Fe Railway gave him the opportunity to develop and expand a growing number of oil properties.

 In 1900 he visited Mexico with his associate Charles A. Canfield and Almon Porter Maginnis of the Santa Fe railroad, saw the oil potential of the country near Tampico and began acquiring property.

 Doheny found heavy oil in El Ebano in 1901, which he exported to the United States for use in paving.
 He formed the Mexican Petroleum Company and funded it with $6 million of his own money.

 In 1905 he bought properties near Tuxpan, and formed the Huasteca Petroleum Company to hold them.
 In 1910, his wells in the Juan Casiano Basin in the Faja de Oro field started to produce good quality oil.
 The Casiano No. 7 gusher spewed out 60,000 barrels a day, and by 1918 had delivered over 85 million barrels of oil.
 In 1911 Doheny signed a contract to supply Standard Oil.
 In October 1910, Doheny signed a deal with the Waters-Pierce Oil Co. (part of the Standard Oil trust) for delivery of 2,500,000 barrels of the new plentiful supply.

 Doheny's Mexican Petroleum Company made a major strike in February 1916 with the Cerro Azul No. 4 in Cerro Azul.
 When the well struck it shot a stream of oil 598 ft into the air.
-It became world's largest, pumping 260,000 barrels per day.
+It was world's largest oil gusher, flowing 260,000 barrels per day.
 Over the next fourteen years the well produced over 57 million barrels.
 The Mexican Petroleum Company eventually acquired ownership or leasehold rights to 1500000 acre of land.